You have reached the limit of {limit} layers.

 Westcombe Dairy produces one of the 'big three' Somerset cheddars, the others being Keen's and Montgomery's.
 Although cheese had been made at Westcombe Farm, near Shepton Mallett, since the 1890s, there had been a gap when cheesemaking re-started in the early 1990s.

 Sarah Freeman says in The Real Cheese Companion that it "falls neatly between the softer, more flowery tones of Montgomery's and the altogether more robust character of Keen's."
-Westcombe also make the marvellous Westcombe Red, the cheese which single-handedly resurrected the idea of unpasteurized Red Leicester.
+Westcombe also make the marvellous Westcombe Red, the cheese which single-handedly resurrected the idea of unpasteurised Red Leicester.

-35 x 7 cm
+35 x 6 cm

-Ford Farm Cave Aged
+Ford Farm Cave Aged Cheddar

 6.5kg

-Ford Farm's cave-aged cheddar is made in their dairy in Dorset, but matured in the unique environment of Somerset's Wookey Hole cave.
+Ford Farm's Cave Aged Cheddar is made in their dairy in Dorset, but matured in the unique environment of Somerset's Wookey Hole cave.
 Maturing cheese in caves is nothing new in France - Roquefort has been matured in the caves of Combalou mountain for centuries - but Ford Farm's Mike Pullin was the first to do it here.

 Mike is convinced that the cave environment has given his cheese a different dimension.
 The natural moulds grow faster in the high humidity and this has a mellowing effect.
 The precise contribution of Wookey Hole may be hard to pin down, but this is certainly a welcome addition to the Westcountry cheddar scene.